Violeta-de-Anca/Toxicology_IBG_UU/R_introduction.md

 Please remember to read the output when is installing the packages.
 Now install these packages: tidyr, tidyselect, dplyr, ggplot2, viridis, gplots, qqman, data.table, diffdf, useful, stringr.

+From here on is were it starts this first session!

 ## Now we can start working on some dataset
 Let's start by loading our example dataset to see what is it.